 The lay of the land

 There is a trolley available with multiple stops throughout the village.
-The parking lot and entrance is located at the bottom of this map, the softball field at the top.
-Most of the main events and activities take place in the 2 green spaces.
+The parking lot and entrance are located at the bottom of this map, the softball field at the top.
+Most of the main events and activities take place in the Village Square or Great Meadow.